Radon: Scientific

 Radon emanation from the soil varies with soil type and with surface uranium content, so outdoor radon concentrations can be used to track air masses to a limited degree.
-This fact has been put to use by some atmospheric scientists (Radon storm).
 Because of radon's rapid loss to air and comparatively rapid decay, radon is used in hydrologic research that studies the interaction between groundwater and streams.
-Any significant concentration of radon in a stream is a good indicator that there are local inputs of groundwater.
+Any significant concentration of radon in a river may be an indicator that there are local inputs of groundwater.

-Radon soil-concentration has been used in an experimental way to map buried close-subsurface geological faults because concentrations are generally higher over the faults.
+Radon soil concentration has been used to map buried close-subsurface geological faults because concentrations are generally higher over the faults.
 Similarly, it has found some limited use in prospecting for geothermal gradients.

 Some researchers have investigated changes in groundwater radon concentrations for earthquake prediction.
 Increases in radon were noted before the 1966 Tashkent and 1994 Mindoro earthquakes.
 Radon has a half-life of approximately 3.8 days, which means that it can be found only shortly after it has been produced in the radioactive decay chain.
 For this reason, it has been hypothesized that increases in radon concentration is due to the generation of new cracks underground, which would allow increased groundwater circulation, flushing out radon.
 The generation of new cracks might not unreasonably be assumed to precede major earthquakes.
 In the 1970s and 1980s, scientific measurements of radon emissions near faults found that earthquakes often occurred with no radon signal, and radon was often detected with no earthquake to follow.
 It was then dismissed by many as an unreliable indicator.
-As of 2009, it was under investigation as a possible precursor by NASA.
+As of 2009, it was under investigation as a possible earthquake precursor by NASA; further research into the subject has suggested that abnormalities in atmospheric radon concentrations can be an indicator of seismic movement.

 Radon is a known pollutant emitted from geothermal power stations because it is present in the material pumped from deep underground.
 It disperses rapidly, and no radiological hazard has been demonstrated in various investigations.
 In addition, typical systems re-inject the material deep underground rather than releasing it at the surface, so its environmental impact is minimal.
-However, similar things can be said about trivial releases from operating nuclear power plants.
+In 1989, a survey of the collective dose received due to radon in geothermal fluids was measured at 2 man-sieverts per gigawatt-year of electricity produced, in comparison to the 2.5 man-sieverts per gigawatt-year produced from ^{14}C emissions in nuclear power plants.

-In the 1940s and '50s, radon was used for industrial radiography.
-Other X-ray sources, which became available after World War II, quickly replaced radon for this application, as they were lower in cost and had less hazard of alpha radiation.
+In the 1940s and 1950s, radon produced from a radium source was used for industrial radiography.
+Other X-ray sources such as ^{60}Co and ^{192}Ir became available after World War II and quickly replaced radium and thus radon for this purpose, being of lower cost and hazard.